 Just like Ottolenghi’s new restaurant Rovi, which serves a scrumptious smoked apricot ketchup with fried corn ‘ribs’, the old-school classic will get a revamp in 2019.
 Artisanal producers, as well as chefs, will focus on creating exciting new sauces to accompany not only your fries, but also your grilled sandwiches, burgers, eggs and vegetables.

 As proof that René Redzepi is the ultimate trendsetter with his new book The Art of Fermentation, kombucha, sauerkraut, pickles and kefir will gain popularity in 2019.
 Pickling and fermenting will go beyond its popularity as a source of vitamin C and probiotics and will become a common practice in every kitchen and bar.
+Be ready to learn more about a sourdough’s terroir, as well as the broader use of natural fermentation in drinks like pet nat.
+Never heard of it?
+Well, find out all you need to know about this amazing bubbly.

 Latin American influences